 Floods are the most common natural disaster in India.
-The country’s coastal cities face a perpetual risk of experiencing harrowing devastation on account of rivers or seas overflowing during heavy rainfall.
+The country’s coastal cities face a perpetual risk of getting inundated on account of rivers or seas overflowing during heavy rainfall.
 According to the Geological Survey of India (GSI), major flood-prone regions such as Maharashtra, Gujarat, West Bengal, Assam, and others cover almost 12.5% of the country.
 From the 2005 Mumbai flood disaster, to the 2015 Gujarat floods, there have been numerous instances of major flooding taking a toll on people's lives and livelihoods.

-As global warming and unchecked climate change alter rainfall patterns,major floods laying waste to countless buildings and offices have only accelerated in recent years.
+As global warming and unchecked climate change alter rainfall patterns, catastrophic instances of floods laying waste to countless buildings and offices have only accelerated in recent years.
 All this can lead to millions of dollars in property and stock damage for businesses, not to mention the loss of profit due to interrupted operations.

 As a result, it becomes crucial for business managers and owners to opt for Flood Insurance.

 Flood Insurance secures you financially in an unfortunate event of water damage to your commercial property due to flooding.
 Floods can include flash floods, seasonal floods, inland and overland floods, inundations, etc.